owencm/ReWebComponent/README.md

 * Events
 * CSS custom properties
 * Nesting children via slots

+ReWebComponent is not likely to be developed further (by me at least), but is hopefully another step in the process for someone else to build on!

 Known issues:
 * When using ReWebComponent in create-react-app, web components can only be loaded via the import approach if they do not use ES6 class syntax ([CRA Issue 3225 ](https://github.com/facebookincubator/create-react-app/issues/3225)).
 This means supported elements must use the `let MyElemProto = Object.create(HTMLElement.prototype)` style and `document.registerElement` instead of `customElements.define`, or be loaded via HTML Imports by using the `importHref` prop.